coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

             secretName: ca-auth-1 # Changed from ``ca-auth``
             defaultMode: 0400

-The above example is meant to be repeated for all the Kubernetes components of a BigchainDB node.
+The above example is meant to be repeated for all the Kubernetes components of a corechaindb node.

 * ``nginx-http/nginx-http-node-X-svc.yaml`` or ``nginx-https/nginx-https-node-X-svc.yaml``